bhavikcm/Practice/README.md

 # Practice
 my first repo
-i am making this for personal and education purpose this is not made for public use
+i have made this for personal and education purpose this is not made for public use